The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Preliminaries and main results

-The parameter $n$ can be seen as the total number of particles, and $\tfrac n \rho$ as a volume scaling.
-We study the behavior of the SBD model when $n$ goes to infinity.
-As the state space grows together with $n$, this problem differs from standard results of chemical reaction networks (see discussion).
-In the first part of our note, we deal with the convergence of the time-dependent SBD process towards the solution of the DBD equations, as $n\to\infty$.
-In the second part, we elucidate the asymptotic behavior as $n\to\infty$ of the stationary distribution of the SBD process, which is related to the relative entropy associated to the DBD equations.
+Below we study the behavior of the SBD process as $n$ goes to infinity.
+Note that the dimension of the state space grows together with $n$, thus this problem differs from standard results on reaction networks (see discussion).
+For this purpose, we embed the SBD process in the infinite-dimensional space $X$.
+We denote by $\Eg$ the expectation on the probability space.

-\textit{Summary.} In Sec. \ref{sec:BDlimit} we introduce additional notations and our main results.
-In Sec. \ref{sec:general-case} we prove the Theorem \ref{thm:limitBD} for the convergence in law of the SBD process.
-In Sec. \ref{sec:special-case}, we prove the Theorem \ref{thm:limitBD_unique} for pathwise estimates.
-In Sec. \ref{sec:mes-stat} we prove the Theorem \ref{thm_mes_stat} on the convergence of the stationary distribution.
-We discuss our results with respect to the literature in section \ref{sec:disc}.
-Considered as appendix, in Sec. \ref{sec:tightness} we state a criterion for weak compactness of (density) measures and in Sec. \ref{sec:crit-jump} a criterion for tightness of jump processes.
-Both are used in the proof of Theorem \ref{thm:limitBD}.